Registration for the next BRIT Challenge will open in November 2021 for universities, colleges and Students' Unions to enter teams.

 Coventry University Students' Union

-Here is an example of how to reach the 2,021 mile target from Coventry University
+Here is an example of how to reach the distance target from Coventry University

 “When our university and SU took on the BRIT 2020 Row Britannia Challenge, our SU and students worked together with our university staff to plan how we would complete our 2,020 miles as a team.
 This whole university collaborative approach was highly successful and is how we plan to take on the BRIT 2021 Challenge.
 By combining our resources and enthusiasm, we intend to ensure every student and member of staff has the ability to participate to improve their mental health and fitness.